sentinel-official/docs/docs/getting-started/glossary.md

 A validator transitioning from the active set to the inactive set.
 An unbonding validator does not participate in consensus or earn rewards.
 The unbonding process takes 14 days.

-## Unbonded DVPN
+## Unbonded P2P

-DVPN that can be freely traded and is not staked to a validator.
+P2P that can be freely traded and is not staked to a validator.

 ## Unbonding

-When a delegator decides to undelegate their DVPN from a validator.
+When a delegator decides to undelegate their P2P from a validator.
 This process takes 14 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

-## Unbonding DVPN
+## Unbonding P2P

-DVPN that is transitioning from bonded to unbonded.
-DVPN that is unbonding cannot be traded freely.
+P2P that is transitioning from bonded to unbonded.
+P2P that is unbonding cannot be traded freely.
 The unbonding process takes 14 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Undelegate

-When a delegator no longer wishes to have their DVPN bonded to a validator.
+When a delegator no longer wishes to have their P2P bonded to a validator.
 This process takes 14 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Uptime